 Let me know in the comment section if you plan to make the cardboard tree ornament along with my Christmas denim and burlap wreath.

-YOU MAY ALSO LIKE MY OTHER CHRISTMAS PROJECTS:
+YOU MAY ALSO LIKE TO SEE THESE PROJECTS:

 Sharing my Christmas Wreath at these fabulous blogs!